lake-wg/edhoc/draft-ietf-lake-edhoc.md

 One way to view this representation of byte strings is as a transport encoding: A byte string which parses as a CBOR int in the range -24, ..., 23 is just copied directly into the message, a byte string which doesn't is encoded as a CBOR bstr during transport.

+Implementation Note: For implementing the byte string identifier representation, it can in some programming languages help to define a new type, which (in its user facing API) behaves like a byte string, but when serializing / deserializing to CBOR produces a byte string or an integer, depending on its value.
+When implementing it that way, it can be practical to the encoded CBOR item inside instances, to report the first byte as user facing byte string if it is integer-valued, and report the later bytes if the first byte indicates a byte string.

 ### Use of Connection Identifiers with OSCORE {#ci-oscore}